eshaq95/ai-wealth-builder/README.md

 # AI Wealth Builder

-An AI-powered investment and wealth management platform built with Next.js, FastAPI, and Rust.
+An AI-powered investment and wealth management platform built with Next.js and FastAPI.

 ## Features